astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 ## Diversity and Inclusivity Statement

 I consider this classroom to be a place where you will be treated with respect, and I welcome individuals of all ages, backgrounds, beliefs, ethnicities, genders, gender identities, gender expressions, national origins, religious affliations, sexual orientations, ability, and other visible and non-visible differences.
 All members of this class are expected to contribute to a respectful, welcoming and inclusive environment for every other member of the class.
 If something is said in class by myself or others that made you uncomfortable, please contact me or submit anonymous feedback.
+Anonymous feedback can be placed in my department mailbox (located in the mail/copier room, [PA-1XX]) or given to Hilary Scalisi, Department Coordinator in [Office # P-1XX], for delivery to me.

 ## Essential Student Information